Akuli/mittari/README.md

 The first gluing attempt was a failure.
 The glue basically went through the paper and made it look darker.
-To fix this, I applied glue only to the bottom, and relied on the plastic case to hold down the paper elsewhere.
+To work around this, I applied glue only to the bottom, and relied on the plastic case to hold down the paper elsewhere.